jrdnwrth/artificial-intelligence/recognition/recognition_curvature.md

 we register and is what we use to remember and recognize like-objects.

 For example: A picture frame is a square.
-All squares viewed by this method will appear as one point that splits into two, which diverge and come back at a steady rate.
+All squares viewed by this method will appear as one point that splits into two, which diverge then comes back at a steady rate.

 Note that this happens for every frame.

-There are other versions that may work as well.
-For example don't use a circle, but use eye movement
+There are other versions that may work as well:
+1. don't use a circle, but use eye movement.
+1. Or, start a point at the closest corner of the object to the center of our field of view (or field of focus) and draw a circle that grows bigger.
+Where it crosses the edges of the object place points.
+Track the points movement.

-A 3D version of this should probably run simultaneously.
+* A 3D version of this should probably run simultaneously.